grimma2/quiz-front-prod/README-en.md

 ##### <a href="https://github.com/grimma2/quiz-front-prod">Русский</a> / <a href="https://github.com/grimma2/quiz-front-prod/blob/main2/README-en.md">English</a>
 ## Description
-This is the backend repository for an online mini-game created for people conducting a real game where multiple teams answer questions on a website and input answers found beyond its boundaries.
+This is the frontend repository for an online mini-game created for people conducting a real game where multiple teams answer questions on a website and input answers found beyond its boundaries.
 The site will soon be accessible to everyone at this link https://quiz-game1.ru

 ## Functionality
 Any user can configure the game without registration.
 In this configuration, they need to enter the following data: